incepter/react-async-states/readme.v2.md

 You can even omit the promise function, it will do nothing if you run it, not even transitioning the state.
 It was supported along the with the `replaceState` API that we will see later.

-Although, we recommend using generators to write your promise functions, because they will be instantly aborted in needed.
+Although, we recommend using generators to write your promise functions, because they will be instantly aborted if needed.

-### The provider `AsyncStateProvider`
+## The provider `AsyncStateProvider`
 To share the state returned from your promise function, you need a Provider to hold it.

 The main purpose of the provider is: